Enjoy your free pattern!!! Please feel free to enlarge or reduce as you desire.

 MATERIALS REQUIRED FOR THE PROJECT:

-• Simplified version of pattern traced onto tracing paper (unless you are using a projector, in that case,
+- Simplified version of pattern traced onto tracing paper (unless you are using a projector, in that case, reduce

-• Pencil or Pen for tracing and transferring (if needed)
+- Stylus or Red Pen for tracing and transferring (if needed)

-• Rapidograph pen (3x0) with Black India Rapidograph Ink – Universal 3080-F
+- Rapidograph pen (3x0 and 1) with Black India Rapidograph Ink – Universal 3080-F

 SUGGESTED OIL COLORS NEEDED: